 In the past I’ve also used the stamp sheets blank.
 The students copied the goal from the board each day.
 Sometimes I wear a little apron which has my stamps and other necessary items always at hand.

-My district specialist, Thomas Sauer, asked a group of us to extend this to all of our units, and then he formatted them.
+My former district specialist, Thomas Sauer, asked a group of us to extend this to all of our units, and then he formatted them.
 Here is a link to those documents.
 The stamp sheets can be modified too to fit your class. 🙂 Click on the level, then the unit.
 It is the first document listed.
 This concept can work for any course.
 Share it!

 JCPS World Language Documents